scherepa/noaxios/README.md

 # Fetching may be done without axios in react apps
-## Doing it just for learning with axios it's better
+ Doing it just for learning, with axios it's better

+*Automatically added content about react:*
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).